rohan843/cybersecurity-notes/README.md

 Linux, SQL and Python are commonly used in cybersecurity.

 **Web Vulnerability**: This is any unique flaw in a web application that a threat actor could exploit by using malicious code or behaviour to allow unauthorized access, data theft and malware deployment.

+**Antivirus Software**: [aka anti-malware] This is a program used to prevent, detect and eliminate malware and viruses.
+Some antivirus softwares can scan the mamory of a device to find patterns that indicate the presence of malware.